ResponseLink

 Introduction

-In my first hackathon experience at DubsTech Protothon 2024, I collaborated in a team of 5 in 28-hour sprint involved researching, ideating, and creating an application to optimize the dispatching process for the Seattle Fire Department.
-The app streamlined incident management, integrated AI for dispatch efficiency, and enabled data-driven insights for better resource planning and decision-making.
+In my first hackathon experience at DubsTech Protothon 2024, I collaborated with a diverse team to develop ResponseLink, an app designed to optimize the dispatching process for the Seattle Fire Department.
+Over 28 hours, we conducted rapid research, ideation, and prototyping to create an application that streamlined incident management, integrated AI for dispatch efficiency, and provided data-driven insights to help improve resource planning and decision-making.

 Challenges